SeismicJulia/SeisMain.jl/README.md

 ## Basic usage
 For SeisPlot, please refer [here](https://github.com/SeismicJulia/SeisPlot.jl).

-The following example produces the figure below
+The following example produces the figure below.
 ```Julia
 using SeisMain
 using SeisPlot